 Natural Fitness Fabrics

-These are fabrics made from natural fibers.
-There are two natural fibers that are compatible for use as fitness fabric, but it is strongly advised against the use of cotton.
+These are fabrics made from natural fibres.
+There are two natural fibres that are compatible for use as fitness fabric, but it is strongly advised against the use of cotton.
 Cotton can hold up to 25 times its weight in water and takes an extremely long time to dry.
 Once cotton is wet, it will start to chafe in hot conditions, and if you’re in cold conditions, it could even lead to a serious health risk like hypothermia.
 You may want to try out one of these fabrics instead of cotton.

-While we may think of bamboo as a plant, once it’s pulped it can actually be processed into a viscose fiber that’s perfect for use as fitness fabric.
+While we may think of bamboo as a plant, once it’s pulped it can actually be processed into a viscose fibre that’s perfect for use as fitness fabric.
 Bamboo fabric is super soft to the touch, it’s antimicrobial, long-lasting and wicks away moisture.
-It’s a great eco-friendly alternative to synthetic fibers if you’re environmentally conscious.
+It’s a great eco-friendly alternative to synthetic fibres if you’re environmentally conscious.
 Be wary that over time, you might find that your bamboo fabric stretches out a little, especially if you’re wearing it frequently.